 - Duct tape

-- Basic tools including a set of sockets and open-end wrenches, a multi-tip screwdriver, and pliers.
+- Essential tools include a set of sockets and open-end wrenches, a multi-tip screwdriver, and pliers.
 Even if you don’t know how to work on a vehicle, someone who stops may know how if he had some tools handy.

-What You Should Add to an Emergency Car Kit for the Winter
+What you Should Add to an Emergency Kit for the Winter

 There are only a few items you should add to your kit for winter.
-A good time to do this is your first oil change of the fall.
+Your first fall oil change is an excellent time to do this.
 You can change your windshield wiper blades and check all the contents of your emergency kit.

-Items to Add to a Roadside Emergency Kit for Fall and Winter Driving
+Things to add to a roadside emergency kit for Fall and Winter driving

-- Chemical hand, chest and feet warmers – These little warmers are invaluable during cold weather.
-You can find these a sporting good stores, ski-shops and many convenience stores.
+- Chemical hand, chest, and feet warmers – These little warmers are invaluable during cold weather.
+You can find these at sporting goods stores, ski shops, and many convenience stores.

-- Windshield scraper – Instead of using your windshield wipers, have a nice, well-built ice scraper.
-Preferably one that has a scraper on one side and a brush on the other to clear ice from the windshield and snow off the vehicle itself.
+- Windshield scraper – Instead of using your wipers have a nice, well-built ice scraper.
+Preferably one with a scraper on one side and a brush on the other to clear ice from the windshield and snow off the vehicle itself.